JsonSchema.Net.Generation is an extension package to JsonSchema.Net that provides JSON Schema generation from .Net types.

 In addition to the [JsonPropertyName]

-that allows you to define a custom method for altering property names from your code into the schema.
-The PropertyNamingMethods
+allows you to define a custom method for altering property names from your code into the schema.
+The system will adjust property names accordingly.

 static class defines a few commonly-used conventions: